 But the growing church needed more space, so the new Jubilee Hall (with a large kitchen and additional toilet facilities) was built, and modifications made to the pre-existing Pauling Room, the cost being fully covered by gifts from church members.
 These new facilities were completed and opened in 2012.

-St John’s has step-free access and toilet facilities for disabled users.
+There is step-free access and toilet facilities for disabled users, and the church itself has a hearing-loop.